dianacoffman/01_Inovatech-e-commerce/README.md

 The SQL Queries with the Sales Trends-Customer Behavior finds can be found **[here](https://github.com/dianacoffman/01_Inovatech-e-commerce/blob/main/SQL_Inovatech/Sales_Trends_and_Customer_Behavior_Inovatech.sql)**.

-## Dashboards📝
+![image](https://github.com/user-attachments/assets/d0910e7a-d844-4324-9cbd-03206f2c5dc2)

 The dashboard can be found in Power BI **[here](https://github.com/dianacoffman/01_Inovatech-e-commerce/blob/main/Dashboards%20Data-Driven%20Insights%20into%20Inovatech.pbix)**.
 This dashboard enables users to filter by customer region, country, and country code, focusing on sales and marketing metrics.

-![image](https://github.com/user-attachments/assets/d0910e7a-d844-4324-9cbd-03206f2c5dc2)

 ## Finds & Insights💡